remipanzu/SamplePythonActivities/README.md

 ## How to run the program

 To run the program, first you must access the Colab file (Through here or by the link provided in the program file).
 Some familiarity with Colab is recommended, but not needed.

 Then, click on the arrow button on the top right of the code cell (rectangle containing the program).
-If it is running but not printinjg any output, please wait.
+If it is running but not printing any output, please wait.
 Google Colab is loading Python 3 from its servers before execution.
 Now, once there is an output printed, type in what each line asks for you cleanly.
 Once you have inputted the X and Y values for each points, the program will then print its output.

 ## Inputs needed